shadygrove/russnorris.com/README.md

 ## About This Project

 #### Who is this for?
-It's for the band, Into The Mountain.
+It's for Russ to promote his guitar abilities.

 #### What is it?
 It's just a static web application started with a GitHub pages template and running Jekyll

 #### When was it created?
-Started in December of 2015.
+Started in March 2016.

 #### Why is this here?
 Every band needs a web site, especially a free one!